Industry City: Piers and storage

 In its most active years, the Bush Terminal/Industry City complex contained seven covered piers, which each extended over 1200 ft into New York Harbor.
 Each pier measured 1400 by 150 ft, and contained a railroad track for loading freight onto ships.
-Adjacent to each pier were slips that measured 270 ft wide by 40 ft deep, large enough to accommodate container ships at the time.
+Next to each pier were slips that measured 270 ft wide by 40 ft deep, large enough to accommodate container ships at the time.
 Twenty-five steamship lines used these piers, and by 1910, Bush Terminal handled 10 percent of all steamships arriving in New York.

 Once freight was offloaded from vessels or ready for shipment, it could be stored within one of the warehouses at Bush Terminal.
 Estimates varied as to the number of warehouses at Bush Terminal.
 According to The New York Times, the complex had 118 warehouses by 1918, ranging in height from one to eight stories, which could store a combined 25,000,000 ft3 of goods.
 However, The Wall Street Journal described the terminal later that year as having 121 warehouses with 38,000,000 ft3 of total storage space, and a 1920 article in the Bush Company's magazine mentioned that the complex had 122 warehouses.
 The warehouses were used to store both raw and manufactured goods from Manhattan, in addition to materials offloaded from incoming ships and merchandise headed for distribution.
 The Bush Terminal Company also maintained a fleet of four steam lighters and seven tugboats that carried goods between the terminal and piers in Manhattan.

 By 1920, distribution was controlled from an 8-story steel-and-concrete service building at 39th Street west of Second Avenue.
 The building had two levels of railroad tracks, one for incoming freight and one for outgoing freight, and each level could accommodate six freight cars.